-What follows is our choice of the 13 best horror games that you can play on PC and consoles today – no points for guessing why the .
+What follows is our choice of the best horror games that you can play on PC and consoles today, from recent AAA games to older PC classics.
 Go ahead and spook yourselves silly.

 - Do you just want to kick back and watch a horror movie instead?
 Here's our list of the 13 best horror movies.

 - Or find a screen to do your scares justice with our list of the best gaming monitors 2018